SysKitTeam/docs-point/docs/reporting/cleanup-and-health-reports.md

 ### Report Data

+Once the report is successfully generated, you can also **set up automation for the Orphaned Users policy directly from the report** by clicking the **Setup Automation button** on the right of the report.
+Automation can be set up only by the admin from the report itself or directly from the policy settings.
+For more details about automation, take a look at the [Orphaned Users policy article](../governance-and-automation/automated-workflows/orphaned-users-admin.md).

-Once the report is successfully generated, the following data will be displayed in the columns:
+The following data will be displayed in the columns:

 * **User**; the name of the orphaned user.
   * When clicked, the User Details page of the selected user is opened.